LemonPy29/LemonPy29.github.io/python-for-DS/classes.md

 Although sklearn objects share methods, it's very likely the `fit` method on a linear estimator is different from the one on a random forest.
-Nevertheless, we would like to have consistency accross classes, ensuring all of them implement certain methods.
+Nevertheless, we would like to have consistency across classes, ensuring all of them implement certain methods.
 For that purpose, we have some help from the `abc` built-in module.